Small Group Tutoring

 Enrollment and Attendance Policy

 Enrollment is required to attend tutoring sessions, although students may un-enroll at any point during the semester.
 While enrolled, participants are expected to attend all sessions; we believe that your consistent participation is beneficial both to you and to the other students in the program.
-If you are unable to attend a session, call LRC at 631-5294 or send an email to firstname.lastname@example.org to obtain an excused absence.
+If you are unable to attend a session, email the LRC at email@example.com to obtain an excused absence.
 In order to maintain the balance and effectiveness of the group, three unexcused absences will result in dismissal, although you may re-enroll if space is available.

 For more information, email the Learning Resource Center (LRC) at firstname.lastname@example.org.